pleasant-home-community-church/website/src/data/ministries/women.md

 ---
 title: "Women's Ministry"
-excerpt: **"Older women likewise are to be reverent in behavior, not slanderers or slaves to much wine.
+excerpt: Older women likewise are to be reverent in behavior, not slanderers or slaves to much wine.
 They...
 image: ~/assets/images/ministry-women-75d02e01-fbaf-4660-a250-efbb480879a0.JPG
 ---